nmorey/git-topic-branches/README.md

 - **branch-check**: runs git cmd-check on all the topic-branch commits
 - **branch-valid**: runs git cmd-check and git-cmd-build on all the topic-branch commits
 - **branch-submit**: submit the patch series of a topic branch to an Imap folder
+- **branch-export-path**: export the patch series as files usable with patch
 - **branches-autorebase**: Rebase ALL development branches against their upstream counterpart

 # Configuration